marinapapa/DaNCES_framework/README.md

 Information about the model are given below, and details about the framework are presented in:

 _Papadopoulou M., Hildenbrandt H., Hemelrijk C.K.
-(2024) DaNCES: a framework for data-inspired agent-based models of collective escape.
-Accepted._
+(2025) A data-inspired framework to simulate predator-prey systems in collective behaviour.
+Under review._

 ## Get started